SUPPORTING THE PROFESSIONALS

 • Council subscribers of LGMA Queensland may nominate projects for the LGMA Queensland Awards for Excellence.

-An entry fee of $250 is applicable to each nomination.
+2021 nomination guidelines will be available shortly.
+An entry fee is applicable to each nomination.
 A tax invoice will be issued upon receipt of each nomination.

 EXCELLENCE IN INNOVATION